Bartholomew I of Constantinople: Turkey

 In an interview published on 19 November 2006 in the daily newspaper Sabah, Bartholomew addressed the issues of religious freedom and the then upcoming papal trip of Pope Benedict XVI to Turkey.
 He also referred to the closing of the Halki seminary by saying: "As Turkish citizens, we pay taxes.
 We serve in the military.
 We vote.
 As citizens we do everything.
 We want the same rights.
 But it does not happen...
 If Muslims want to study theology, there are 24 theology faculties.
 Where are we going to study?"
 He also addressed the issue of his ecumenical title and it not being accepted by the Turkish government: "We've had this title since the 6th century...
 The word ecumenical has no political content. [...]
 This title is the only thing that I insist on.
 I will never renounce this title".

+During his official visit to Athens in May 2026, Patriarch Bartholomew stated that negotiations with the Turkish authorities had concluded successfully and that the restored seminary would reopen in September.

 Ecumenical dialogue

-Pope Francis and Bartholomew in the Church of the Holy Sepulchre in Jerusalem.
+Pope Francis and Bartholomew I in the Church of the Holy Sepulchre in Jerusalem.

 During his trip to Turkey in November 2006, Pope Benedict XVI traveled to Istanbul on the invitation of Bartholomew.
 The pope participated in the feast day services of St. Andrew the First Apostle, the patron saint of the Church of Constantinople.
 This was the third official visit to the Ecumenical Patriarchate by a pope (the first being by Paul VI in 1967, and the second by John Paul II in 1979).
 He attended the papal inauguration of Pope Francis on 19 March 2013, paving the way for better Catholic–Orthodox relations.
 It was the first time that the spiritual head of Eastern Orthodox Christians had attended a papal inauguration since the Great Schism in 1054.
 After, he invited Pope Francis to travel with him to the Holy Land in 2014 to mark the fiftieth anniversary of the embrace between Patriarch Athenagoras I of Constantinople and Pope Paul VI.
 Pope Francis was also invited to the Patriarchate for the feast day of Saint Andrew (30 November).

 It was after more than two decades as Ecumenical Patriarch, that Bartholomew was the target of an assassination plot which was planned to take place on 29 May 2013.
 One suspect was arrested and there is an ongoing search for two others.

 Support of refugees, reunification and peace

-On 16 April 2016, he visited, together with Pope Francis and Archbishop Hieronymus II, the Moria Refugee Camp in the island of Lesbos, to call the attention of the world to the refugee issue.
+On 16 April 2016, Bartholomew visited, together with Pope Francis and Archbishop Hieronymus II, the Moria Refugee Camp in the island of Lesbos, to call the attention of the world to the refugee issue.
 In December 2018, he visited the Korean Demilitarized Zone (KDZ) and prayed for permanent peace and unification on the Korean Peninsula.